denistsoi/socialapp/docs/notes.md

 ### 2. What should it contain?

 It is a simple social network app.
-Users have posts and photo albums and a todo listPosts have comments.
+Users have posts and photo albums and a todo list.
+Posts have comments.
 Photo albums have photos.

 We don't want to be too restrictive regarding how the data gets presented